pinga-lab/website/papers/paper-fast-iterative-eqlayer-grav-2017.md

 pdf: paper-fast-iterative-eqlayer-grav-2017.pdf
 doi: 10.1190/geo2016-0332.1
 citation: "Siqueira, F. C. L., Oliveira Jr., V. C., and V. C. F. Barbosa (2017).
 Fast iterative equivalent-layer technique for gravity data processing: A method grounded on excess mass constraint.
 GEOPHYSICS, 82(4), G57-G69. https://doi.org/10.1190/geo2016-0332.1"
-related_thesis: siqueira-phd
+related_thesis: oliveira-jr-phd, siqueira-phd
+related_papers: paper-polynomial-eqlayer-2013
 ---

 # About

 This paper describes a fast iterative equivalent layer technique designed to gravity data processing.
 Our approach consists in estimating the density distribution by using the excess of mass and the positive correlation between the observed